fasdjkherig/sushi/README.md

 - **TailwindCSS**: For utility-first CSS, enabling rapid UI development.
 - **JavaScript**: The core scripting language used for dynamic content and interactions.
 - **React**: A JavaScript library for building user interfaces, particularly single-page applications.
-- **React Hooks**: For using state and other React features without writing a class.
-- **Redux Toolkit**: Simplifies Redux state management.
-- **React Hot Toast**: For displaying toast notifications.
-- **Heroicons**: For using scalable icons.
-- **React Splide**: For creating responsive sliders.
-- **Lodash**: A modern JavaScript utility library delivering modularity, performance, and extras.
 - **Vite**: A build tool that aims to provide a faster and leaner development experience for modern web projects.
+- **scrollreveal**: ScrollReveal is a JavaScript library for easily animating elements as they enter/leave the viewport.

 ## Demo

-You can view the live demo of the project at [Project Link](https://shoes-ecommerce-react.vercel.app/).
+You can view the live demo of the project at [Project Link](https://sushi-swart.vercel.app/).

 ## Installation